qurit/PET_Sim_Recon_Updated/README.md

 (2) How to use
 1) Install the original code (Link: https://github.com/ashrafinia/PET_sim_recon)
-2) Copy and Paste our updated code, and Overwrite some of original codes
+2) Copy and Paste our updated code into the same directory of original code, and Overwrite it
 3) Open "Main_PET_sim_recon" file
 4) Run the code
 5) Explore the code and results by changing parameter values you might want to modify